xkollar/xkollar.github.io/data/posts/2017-03-15-heroku-and-https.markdown

 [Heroku](https://www.heroku.com/) is a [Platform as a Service][wiki:PaaS] provider we have used in work for prototyping some small services.
-What bugged me though was that even though they provide you with free HTTPS certificate for your `*.herokuapp.com` site, the they do not provide simple way to enforce HTTPS.
+What bugged me though was that even though they provide you with free HTTPS certificate for your `*.herokuapp.com` site, they do not provide simple way to enforce HTTPS.

 So I have wrote simple [wai][hackage:wai] [Middleware][hackage:wai:Middleware], which will take care of redirecting users to secured version of your site and